jkclark/Vim-Config/README.md

 7. Install fonts that have been patched and adjusted to work with the "Powerline" plugin.
    + At this point we follow the instructions from the Powerline plugin.
-8. Lastly, we remind ourselves that the fonts _are_ installed, but the symbols won't appear until we select them in whatever terminal we are using.
+8. Lastly, we remind ourselves that the fonts _are_ installed, but the symbols won't appear until we select one in whatever terminal we are using.

 ## colors
 I'm currently happy with Brogrammer, a colorscheme I was using when I coded with Sublime